Chorionic villus sampling

 A health care provider with expertise in performing CVS takes a tiny piece of tissue from the placenta, which has cells from your baby, to check for problems.
 The placenta grows with your baby in your uterus (womb).
 It gives your baby food and oxygen through the umbilical cord.

-- Testing through the belly (called transabdominal CVS) — Your provider puts a thin needle through your belly into the womb.
+- For transabdominal CVS: Your belly will be cleansed by an antiseptic.
+Your provider puts a thin needle through your belly into the womb.
 She then uses the needle to take a small sample of the placenta tissue.

-- Testing through the cervix (called transcervical CVS) — Your provider places a thin tube through your vagina and cervix (the opening to the uterus that sits at the top of the vagina).
+- For transcervical CVS: Your vagina and cervix will be cleansed by an antiseptic.
+Your provider places a thin tube through your vagina and cervix.
 The tube gently sucks in a tiny sample of the placenta tissue.

 Some women find that CVS is painless.
 Others feel cramping, similar to period cramps, when the sample is taken.
 Some women who have testing through the cervix say it feels like having a Pap smear.